Skip to main content

 They offer global and pan-European quality-controlled ocean observation data, forecasts, analysis and projections.

-The European Commission now builds on those existing assets, connects them with similar systems focused on inland waters and further integrate the whole knowledge value chain, from observations to end-user applications thanks to the latest digital technologies.
+To develop the core infrastructure for the EU DTO, conceived as a public service and a public good, the European Commission now builds on those existing assets, will connect them with similar systems focused on inland waters waters (IDEATION CSA project) and further integrates the whole knowledge value chain, from observations to end-user applications thanks to the latest digital technologies.

-To this aim, the European Commission has entrusted 2 main operators behind the CMEMS and EMODnet programmes, namely Mercator Ocean International and the Flanders Marine Institute, the develop the core infrastructure of the EU DTO: EDITO-Infra.
+To this aim, the European Commission has entrusted 2 main operators behind the CMEMS and EMODnet programmes, namely Mercator Ocean International and the Flanders Marine Institute, to develop the core infrastructure of the EU DTO: EDITO.
+EDITO is an open infrastructure, conceived to facilitate the development of digital twin applications.
+It is co-designed and co-developed with all interested parties, who may also contribute with data, models, and intermediate or final services.

 Importance to other policies and initiatives